m1dugh/crawler/README.md

 	// the shouldAddFilter for the crawler
 	ShouldAddFilter

-	// the cookies to add to each request
-	Cookies *http.CookieJar
+	// flag representing wether the response cookies should be stored or not SaveResponseCookies bool

 	// the request timeout
 	Timeout time.Duration